tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 If the server has successfully deactivated this token, it MUST send back a `204 (No Content)` response.

-The server MAY terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token before sending the response by abruptly terminating the HTTP connection or stream.
+The server MAY terminate any ongoing Upload Creation Procedure ({{upload-creation}}) or Upload Appending Procedure ({{upload-appending}}) for the same token before sending the response by abruptly terminating the HTTP connection or stream.

 If the server does not consider the upload associated with this token active, it MUST respond with `404 (Not Found)` status code.